-- 1. Employees have responsibility to abide by the terms of this policy.
-Employees serving on a federal grant-funded project staff are required to report to the assistant vice president of human resources any convictions under a criminal drug statute for conduct in the workplace no later than five days after a conviction. - 2.
-Employees are responsible to report any observed behaviors or odors that may be as a result of the use of illicit drugs or alcohol to their respective supervisor or Human Resources. - B. Human Resources The University must notify any federal granting agency within ten days after receiving notice from an employee serving on a federal grant-funded staff or otherwise receiving actual notice of a federal grant-funded staff employee's criminal drug statute conviction for conduct in the workplace. - C. The assistant vice president of human resources is responsible for distribution of this general order as follows: - All job applicants receive notification via email or posted notice at the application kiosk of the existence of ATSU Policy No. 90-324: Drug-Free and Alcohol-Free Workplace.
-The notice offers a copy of the document upon request; - 2.
-Newly hired employees receive an electronic version of ATSU Policy No. 90-324: Drug-Free and Alcohol-Free Workplace and are required to return a signed statement within thirty (30) calendar days of the employee's start date indicating they received, read, and understood the policy; - 3.
+- A. Employees - 1.
+Employees have responsibility to abide by the terms of this policy.
+Employees are responsible for reporting any arrests or convictions consistent with ATSU Policy No. 90-104: Employee Arrest and Conviction Policy. - 2.
+Employees are responsible to report any observed behaviors or odors that may be as a result of the use of illicit drugs or alcohol to their respective supervisor or Human Resources. - B. Human Resources

+The University must notify any federal granting agency within ten days after receiving notice from an employee serving on a federal grant-funded staff or otherwise receiving actual notice of a federal grant-funded staff employee's criminal drug statute conviction for conduct in the workplace.

+- C. The assistant chief for human resources is responsible for distribution of this general order as follows: - All job applicants receive notification via email or posted notice at the application kiosk of the existence of ATSU Policy No. 90-324: Drug-Free and Alcohol-Free Workplace.
+The notice offers a copy of the document upon request; - Newly hired employees receive an electronic version of ATSU Policy No. 90-324: Drug-Free and Alcohol-Free Workplace and are required to return a signed statement within thirty (30) calendar days of the employee's start date indicating they received, read, and understood the policy; - 3.
 All employees receive annual notification of ATSU Policy No. 90-324: Drug-Free and Alcohol-Free Workplace and its specific online location via email; - 4.
 All employees participate in annual training and review of ATSU Policy No. 90-324: Drug-Free and Alcohol-Free Workplace.
 Training completion is recorded and verified by Human Resources; and - 5.
-All employees have unhindered access to ATSU Policy No. 90-324: Drug-Free and Alcohol-Free Workplace on the University's intranet web portal, including access to printed versions upon request. - D. ATSU's Drug-free and Alcohol-free Workplace Policy Committee Led by the assistant vice president of human resources, ATSU's Drug-free and Alcohol-free Workplace Policy Committee will include representatives from Student Affairs, Behavioral Health & Wellness Counseling, basic science and clinical faculty, Human Resources, and the Office of the Vice President & General Counsel.
-This committee will conduct annual reviews of this policy to ensure accuracy of the information contained within. - E. ATSU's Drug and Alcohol Abuse Prevention Program (DAAPP) Committee In January of odd numbered years, DAAPP Committee, led by the ATSU vice president & general counsel and including representatives from Student Affairs and Human Resources, will conduct biennial reviews of this policy to assess effectiveness, review violations, ensure consistent enforcement, and make recommendations for changes and improvements to the DAAPP. - F. Vice president & general counsel The ATSU vice president & general counsel will review the DAAPP Committee biennial review report, approve recommendations, and ensure application and enforcement of changes to the DAAPP. - G. President A final report of all DAAPP Committee review proceedings will be presented to and approved by the president.
+All employees have unhindered access to ATSU Policy No. 90-324: Drug-Free and Alcohol-Free Workplace on the University's intranet web portal, including access to printed versions upon request. - D. ATSU's Drug-free and Alcohol-free Workplace Policy Committee Led by the assistant chief for human resources, ATSU's Drug-free and Alcohol-free Workplace Policy Committee will include representatives from Student Affairs, Behavioral Health & Wellness Counseling, basic science and clinical faculty, Human Resources, and Office of the Chief Operating Officer & General Counsel.
+This committee will conduct annual reviews of this policy to ensure accuracy of information contained within.

+- E. ATSU's Drug and Alcohol Misuse Prevention Program (DAMPP) Committee In January of odd numbered years, DAMPP Committee, led by the ATSU chief operating officer and general counsel and including representatives from Student Affairs and Human Resources, will conduct biennial reviews of this policy to assess effectiveness, review violations, ensure consistent enforcement, and make recommendations for changes and improvements to the DAMPP. - F. Chief operating officer and general counsel The ATSU chief operating officer and general counsel will review the DAMPP Committee biennial review report, approve recommendations, and ensure application and enforcement of changes to the DAMPP. - G. Chancellor A final report of all DAMPP Committee review proceedings will be presented to and approved by the chancellor.